ex16x41/bugbounty/rdir.md

-# types of redirects in exploiting the vuln
+# types of redirects in exploiting the vuln (general low value score)

 The vulnerability in all types of redirect attacks (reflected, stored, and DOM-based) is due to improper input validation or sanitization